Byron/gitoxide/cargo-smart-release/README.md

 ### Preferred workflow

 When developing various crates in a workspace I tend to edit code, and depending on the kind of edit, either increase the patch level, minor version or major version right after, depending on the basic rules of `semver`.
+Use `cargo smart-release --bump minor --skip-tag --skip-publish --execute` for this which has the benefit of it automatically adjusting other workspace dependencies when needed.

 When ready for relasing a particular crate or set of crates of interest, run `cargo smart-release [<crate-name> ...]` to simulate a release.
 For particularly thorough but error-prone simulations (as in false positives) one could run `cargo smart-release --dry-run-cargo-publish`.
 After evaluating the release procedure and following